seb-swe/Entry-Level-IT-Environment-in-Azure-Domain-Services-and-Support-Tools/README.md

 ![Screenshot 2025-05-31 150330](https://github.com/user-attachments/assets/bd389de9-6bd6-4e83-8cac-79139a675f39)
 ![Screenshot 2025-05-31 150736](https://github.com/user-attachments/assets/b5f22c86-643c-4475-893a-8ac1804882d3)

 **Steps:**
-- Log into the client machine with a local admin or domain admin.
+- Log into the client with a domain user account.
-- Go to **System Properties** > Remote tab > Select Users.
+- Open Command Prompt and run: `gpresult /r`.
-- Click **Add**, then add `Domain Users` or the specific group needing RDP access.
+- Verify the correct GPO is applied.
-- Domain users should now be able to RDP into the VM.
+- Confirm wallpaper, Task Manager restrictions, or other policy effects, you can do this by also attempting to open them to find  that the system will block that action.

 ### 7. Troubleshooting Remote Desktop Access for Domain Users
 ![Access Denied - RDP](https://github.com/user-attachments/assets/a39aedec-02db-4b9b-b297-7d42454df0a8)